 Malaria is common in Pakistan, except in areas above 2000m.
 Chloroquine and sulfadoxine-pyrimethamine resistant strains are reported.
-An outbreak of dengue fever killed more than 500 people in Lahore and surrounding areas of the Punjab in the period September to December 2011.
-Other insect-borne diseases (including Crimean-Congo haemorrhagic fever and Japanese encephalitis) are present in Pakistan with outbreaks occurring from time to time.
+Other insect-borne diseases (including dengue fever, Japanese encephalitis and Crimean-Congo haemorrhagic fever) are present in Pakistan with outbreaks occurring from time to time.
 There is no vaccination or specific treatment available for dengue.
-We encourage you to: consider having vaccinations before travelling; take prophylaxis against malaria and other mosquito-borne diseases where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.
+We encourage you to take prophylaxis against malaria and other mosquito-borne diseases where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.

-Water-borne, food-borne, parasitic and other infectious diseases (including HIV/AIDS, hepatitis, tuberculosis, measles and polio) are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-borne, parasitic and other infectious diseases (including HIV/AIDS, hepatitis, tuberculosis and measles) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and uncooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help